jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/creating-organization.md

 ---

 Creating an organization on
-our ASM helps you to consolidate the data in a specific place and keep all your information in order.
+our ARM helps you to consolidate the data in a specific place and keep all your information in order.
 On the top left, you can make a